-Component Event [Details] FAU_GEN.1 Start-up and shutdown of audit functions FAU_GEN.1 Access to System FAU_GEN.1 Access to the TOE and System data [Object IDS, Requested access] FAU_GEN.1 TOE integrity checks on monitored nodes.
-FAU_SAR.1 Reading of information from the audit records FAU_SAR.2 Unsuccessful attempts to read information from the audit records FAU_SEL.1 All modifications to the audit configuration that occur while the audit collection functions are operating FIA_UAU.1 All use of the authentication mechanism [User identity, location] FIA_UID.1 All use of the user identification mechanism [User identity, location] FMT_MOF.1 a , b , c All modifications in the behavior of the functions of the TSF FMT_MDT.1 FMT_MTD.1 All modifications to the values of TSF data FMT_SMR.1 Modifications to the group of users that are part of a role [User identity] FIA_AFL.1 The reaching of the threshold for the unsuccessful authentication attempts and the actions taken and the subsequent, if appropriate, restoration to the normal state.
-FDP_ACF.1 All requests to perform an operation on an object covered by the SFP.
-Object identity being accessed FMT_MSA.1 All modifications of the values of security attributes FMT_SMF.1 Use of the management functions
+Component Event Details FAU_GEN.1 Start-up and shutdown of audit functions

+Component Event Details FAU_GEN.1 Access to System FAU_GEN.1 Access to the TOE and System data Object IDS, Requested access FAU_GEN.1 TOE integrity checks on monitored nodes.
+FAU_SAR.1 Reading of information from the audit records FAU_SAR.2 Unsuccessful attempts to read information from the audit records FAU_SEL.1 All modifications to the audit configuration that occur while the audit collection functions are operating FIA_UAU.1 All use of the authentication mechanism User identity, location FIA_UID.1 All use of the user identification mechanism User identity, location FMT_MOF.1a, b, c All modifications in the behavior of the functions of the TSF FMT_MTD.1 All modifications to the values of TSF data FMT_SMR.1 Modifications to the group of users that are part of a User identity role FIA_AFL.1 The reaching of the threshold for the unsuccessful authentication attempts and the actions taken and the subsequent, if appropriate, restoration to the normal state.
+FDP_ACF.1 All requests to perform an operation on an object Object identity being covered by the SFP. accessed FMT_MSA.1 All modifications of the values of security attributes FMT_SMF.1 Use of the management functions